stan1000/Battleships/Release/readme-en.txt

 -name <botname>
 	The name of the bot when connecting to the dedicated server; it can also be set in the player name field if the bot is running in visible mode
 -server <hostname>
-	The server to connect to, like stan1000.dynv6.net; default: localhost (see config.htm for port setting) -invisible
+	The server to connect to; default: battleships.dynv6.net -port <port number>
+	The port to connect to
+-invisible
 	hide the bot UI; Note: in difference to the dedicated server, the bot is still a UI application and only works when a GUI is present - something to consider on small footprint Linux-based servers, like e.g. the Raspberry Pi
 -timeout <seconds>